cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 These codes are subject to change so be sure to verify the values with the provider's system.

-To add the new configuration to the list of hardware types, click 'Save'.
+To add the new configuration to the list of hardware types, click 'Create'.

 Managing Existing Hardware Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^